scottbedard/oc-shop-plugin/README.md

 ### API

-This plugin comes with an HTTP API.
-Below are the available endpoints.
+This plugin comes with an HTTP API, below are the available endpoints.
+To disable the HTTP API, navigate to `/backend/system/settings/update/bedard/shop/api` and set `API Endpoints` to `off`.

 | Endpoint | Response |
 | -------- | -------- |